ar4757/Group2-CNT5517/README.md

 Start the website server if apache is not running (on pi) with: sudo service apache2 restart

+(Optional) Run the Atlas thing architecture to generate tweets of your own

 Access the site on your computer at http://10.254.254.64/